-- 1. Reduce the percentage of income spent on housing, especially by renters. - 2.
-Preserve and maximize the quality of the village' housing stock. - 3.
-Work with County to locate housing for elderly and lowincome residents in the Village. - 4.
-Review the Village's zoning and subdivision regulations countywide and amend them as necessary to reduce housing costs.
+- 1. Reduce the percentage of income spent on housing, especially by renters. - Preserve and maximize the quality of the village' housing stock - 3.
+Work with County to locate housing for elderly and low-income residents in the Village. - 4.
+Review zoning and subdivision regulations countywide and amend them as necessary to reduce housing costs.